-Founded in 1997 and going into its 21st year online, The Huddle was an outlet for a couple of obsessed football fans to supply their analysis and writings covering the greatest sport ever played.
+Founded in 1997, The Huddle was an outlet for a couple of obsessed fantasy football fans to supply their analysis and writings covering the greatest sport ever played.
 The site was intended to be a sort of gathering spot between the sidelines and actual game.
 A place for the fantasy football hobbyist to visit and exchange views, pick up some new tips and strategies or get a different slant on a particular player.
 The site was honored that first year by being voted the #2 fantasy football web site in the Annual Internet Sports Awards.

 Following that first year, and for five years in a row The Huddle was voted the #1 fantasy football web site in the Annual Internet Sports Awards.
 In 2006 The Huddle was honored by winning the Fantasy Sports Trade Association (FSTA) Award for Best Online Draft Kit.
 We’ve been a finalist for that award and for Best Online Fantasy Service five times.
 Through our writers, our content, our partnerships, and just as importantly the many “huddlers” that have been with us for years, we bring together a full team that helps our membrers make fantasy football a fun, successful and rewarding hobby.

 The Huddle has experienced phenomenal growth since that initial season in 1997, growing to become the most popular free fantasy football destination on the Internet in 2000.
 Always the innovators and never the followers, The Huddle lead the fantasy football industry into the future by becoming the first and most successful subscription fantasy football site in 2001.
 Since that time thousands of new “huddlers” join our ranks every season.